josephwms/ECO395m-statlearning-exercises/excersises03.md

 check to compare your best CART model vs. your best random forest model vs. your best boosted tree model.)
-Then, for whichever model has the better performance on the testing data, make three partial dependence
+Then, for whichever model has the better performance on the testing data, make three partial dependence plots:*
-plots: *

-*- specific\_humidity* *- precipitation\_amt* *- wild card/writer’s
-choice: you choose a feature that looks interesting and make a partial dependence plot for that.*

 We first impute the data with KNN method and scale all variables except the dependent one.

 Now we train the CART model with the training data and select the best parameters.
-Since the sample size is not big, we choose the default minsplit and use cv to choose the best cp
+Since the sample size is not big, we choose the default minsplit and use cv to choose the best cp.

 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-3-1.png)

 From the plot, we choose cp to be 0.011 according to minimium criterion.
 Then we move to the random forest model.
 We choose the number of bootstrapped sample to be 2000 to avoid selection for n.trees. number of features is chosen using OOB method.

 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 From the plot, we choose mtry to be 5 according to the minimum